Medically reviewed by Drugs.com. Last updated on Jan 21, 2021.

-- Sometimes elements (potassium) in the blood may be raised with Maxzide-25 (hydrochlorothiazide and triamterene).
+- Sometimes, Maxzide-25 (hydrochlorothiazide and triamterene) may raise potassium levels in the blood.
 This can be deadly if it is not treated.
-The chance is greatest in people with high blood sugar (diabetes), kidney disease, very bad illness, and/or in older adults.
-Your doctor will follow you closely to change the dose to match your body's needs.
+The risk is highest in people with diabetes, kidney disease, severe illness, and in older adults.
+Your doctor will follow you closely to change the dose if needed.

 Uses of Maxzide-25: